shukean/php-toml/README.md

 An E_ERROR level error is generated if toml contents parse fail, file cannot be found.
 An E_NOTICE level error is generated if toml contents is empty.

+## PHP.ini

+toml.cache_enable = 1/0

+If enable cache, toml\_parse_file function will cahce the success result.
+If file updated, the file cache will auto reload on the next call.

 ## Toml Syntax Supported

 ### Comment